 Based on neurophysiology, Body Mapping uses the concept of “body maps”, which are representations of the body in the brain that influence, among many things, how we play an instrument.
 If we have an accurate body map then the movement of the body will be fluid, balanced, and free of tension.
 However, if our body map is not precise, the motion will be rigid and limiting, which can produce pain or injury.

 In Body Mapping we identify our body maps (our ideas about our bodies) and, if it is necessary, we transform them through the understanding of how the body is anatomically designed for playing music.
 However, we must understand that Body Mapping is more than theoretical information, it is an experience.

-Barbara Conable is the founder of Andover Educators, an organization of professional musicians committed to the development of music through the teaching of Body Mapping.
+Barbara Conable is the founder of the Association for Body Mapping Education (formerly Andover Educators), an organization of professional musicians committed to the development of music through the teaching of Body Mapping.